Getting Started

 • Normal measurement

-F,i,<measurement time in ms>,<gate subsample ratio>,<raw data>
+F,i,<measurement time in ms>,<frames>,<gate subsample ratio>,<stream>

 Command returns the paths to the image files and phasor plot or it returns the raw data directly.